sisoe24/nukeserversocket/README.md

 ## 1.7.
 Known Issues

 - Settings window doesn't display the tooltip text.
-This seems to be a Nuke bug as outside it works correctly.
-- Plugin has been tested only on small amount of scripts so if you encounter problems/bugs will be great to receive a testable sample code.
+- When changing workspace with an active open connection, Nuke will load a new plugin instance with the default UI state.
+This would look as if the previous connection has been closed, where in reality is still open and listening.
+The only way to force close all of the connections is to restart Nuke.

 ## 1.8.
 Compatibility